 external-secrets Wasn't Syncing from Azure Key Vault

 Except last week it didn't.
-Changed a database password in Key Vault, waited 10 minutes, pods still had the old password.
+I changed a database password in Key Vault, waited 10 minutes, and the pods still had the old password.
 Took me 2 hours to figure out why.

 The setup